rudiedirkx/ethrly/README.md

 To do
 ---

-* Password support, for lib and fake server
+* Password support for fake server